exam47/dsa-learning-part-3/README.md

 # dsa-learning-part-3
-this is my trail class .
+This is my trail class .
+Auther: Blue Barry.